-data, and whether the Plan was illegal due to an Open Meetings Act violation on the Redistricting Plan.8 The Appeal was consolidated with other appeals for hearing on these issues.9
+inaccurate Free and Reduced Meals (FARM) data during the redistricting process and the impact of an Open Meetings Act violation on the Redistricting Plan.
+The Appeal was consolidated with other appeals for hearing.8

 The contested case provisions of the Administrative Procedure Act, Md.
 Code Ann., State Gov't §§ 10-201 through 10-226 (2014 & Supp.
 2020); the procedural regulations for appeals to the State Board of Education, COMAR 13A.01.05; and the Rules of Procedure for the OAH, COMAR 28.02.01, govern the procedure in this case.